AcademySoftwareFoundation/aswf-sample-project/SECURITY.md

 ## Out-of-Memory Errors

-A secure and robust library API should safeguard against memory allocation faults, or attempts to allocate more than the avaible memory.
+A secure and robust library API should safeguard against memory allocation faults, or attempts to allocate more than the available memory.
 If triggerable via an input data file, such a fault can be used in a Denial-of-Service attack.
 Ideally, allocation attempts are reported as errors before they lead to actual crashes.